-6200.
+- 6200.
 Urban Geography (3).
 An intensive study of the location, character, and growth of urban centers, with special attention to their interior patterns of land use and cultural development.
-This course may be taught concurrently with GEOG 4200.
+May be taught concurrently with GEOG 4200. - 6972.

-6972.
 Special Topics in Geography (1-3).
 Pr., permission of instructor.
 An intensive examination of selected topics from a geographical perspective.
-Topics will be announced prior to the beginning of each semester.
+Topics announced prior to the beginning of each semester.
 May be repeated for a maximum of 6 hours credit.